AdaCore/learn/content/courses/ada_2022_whats_new/chapters/big_numbers.rst

 .. note::

-   Note that you shouldn't Big_Numbers for cryptography because it's vulnerable to timing side-channels attacks.
+   Note that you shouldn't use :ada:`Big_Numbers` for cryptography because it's vulnerable to timing side-channels attacks.

 We can implement the `RSA algorithm